Iowa Test of Basic Skills (ITBS Test)

 What level of the ITBS test will my child take?
 (ITBS chart by level and grade with the number of questions and time to complete)

-The new design was implemented to more closely follow the Common Core State Standards.
-New research was also done on the Iowa Assessments to connect performance to the ACT test.
-This will allow Iowa Assessments scores to determine if a student is on track to be ready for college.
+The new design was implemented to more closely align with the Common Core State Standards.
+New research was also completed to connect students' performance on the Iowa Assessments to their performance to the ACT exam.
+This allows Iowa Assessments scores to serve as an indicator of a student's readiness for college.

-Many schools rely solely on these test scores to place your child in the best programs.
+Many schools rely on standardized test scores to place your child in the best programs.
 It is, therefore, highly beneficial to make sure that your child understands what each of the test areas is asking for ahead of time.

-Our full-length practice tests for the ITBS test are in the same format as the actual test.
-With our practice tests your child will become familiar with how the tests are formatted, the symbols used and the number of questions in each test area.
-This will insure that they know what each test area is asking.
+Our full-length practice tests for the Iowa Test of Basic Skills are in the same format as the actual exam.
+With our practice tests your child will become familiar with how the tests are formatted, the symbols used, and the number and types of questions in each subject area.
+This helps insure that students know what each subtest expects of them and how best to approach the items.

-The official guideline from the publisher is that students should not guess if they do not know the answer – that random guessing compromises the validity of the scores.
-However, the ITBS score is calculated based on the number of right answers and the student is not penalized for incorrect answers.
-As a parent looking for a high score, it is better for your child to answer all questions than leave an answer blank.
+The official guidance from the test publisher is that students should not guess if they do not know the answer to a question – that random guessing compromises the validity of the scores.
+However, a student's ITBS scores are calculated based on the total number of right answers and the student is not penalized for incorrect answers.
+Therefore, as parent or teacher hoping to improve student performance, it is better to advise children to answer every question, even if they have to guess, than to leave answers blank.

-Other scores received from the Iowa Assessment may include:
+Other scores received from the ITBS may include:

-• Raw scores (number of questions the student answered correctly)
+• Raw scores (The raw score is the number of questions the student answered correctly.)

 • Number attempted (the number of items the student answered)